steveseguin/powerpoint_remote/README.md

 # PowerPoint Remote

-With this code and guide, you can remotely control PowerPoint.
-It's primarily designed for VDO.Ninja remote guests to control a presented PowerPoint slide, but it can be used in other ways as well.
+With this code and guide, you can remotely control PowerPoint, OBS, or anything really.
+It's primarily designed for VDO.Ninja remote guests to control a presented PowerPoint slide though, but it can be used in other ways as well.

 ![image](https://user-images.githubusercontent.com/2575698/210701455-8900148e-3f95-496f-9565-5226c95884f3.png)

 Video guide: [https://youtu.be/ORH8betTt8Y](https://youtu.be/ORH8betTt8Y)

-We will be using Autohotkey, a virtual MIDI driver, and optionally VDO.Ninja to control Power Point.
+In our main example will be using Autohotkey, a virtual MIDI driver, and optionally VDO.Ninja to control Power Point.
 I say 'optionally VDO.Ninja', as you can replace it with a locally connected StreamDeck or other local MIDI-compatible software.

 I've only tested this with Windows 11 currently; Apple/Linux users will likely have to tweak the guide as needed.

 The AutoHotKey script can be modified to work with other apps, not just PowerPoint.
 I'll add more apps as they are requested.
+You can also use alternatives to AutoHotkey, including the OBS plugin [obs-midi-mg](https://github.com/nhielost/obs-midi-mg), which will let you control OBS without the need for AHK.

 ## Basic setup for the host system